wp-staging/wp-staging/readme.txt

 If you are using a security plugin like Wordfence, iThemes Security, All In One WP Security & Firewall, or a plugin that hides the WordPress default login URL make sure that you have installed the latest version of WP STAGING to access your cloned backup site.
 If you can still not log in to your staging / backup site, you can go to WP STAGING > settings and disable there the WP STAGING extra authentication.
 Your admin dashboard will still be protected and not accessible to public users.

 = Can I activate permalinks on the staging site? =

 Permalinks are disabled on the staging / backup site after first time cloning / backup creation [Read here](https://wp-staging.com/docs/activate-permalinks-staging-site/ "activate permalinks on staging site") how to activate permalinks on the staging site.

+= How to Transfer WordPress to another Host or Domain by Using a WP STAGING Backup The pro version of WP STAGING can backup your whole WordPress website.
+(In the future we are implementing a basic free version of our sophisticated backup feature into this free version as well)
+With this backup function, you can backup and copy your entire WordPress website to another domain, new host, or new server very easily, and often faster and more reliable than with any other existing backup plugins.
+Have a look at [https://wp-staging.com/docs/how-to-migrate-your-wordpress-site-to-a-new-host/](this article) which gives a good introduction into the backup feature.

 = Can I give you some feedback? =
 This plugin has been created in thousands of hours and works even with the smallest shared web hosting package.